 Our business model is designed to encourage rapid, widespread utilization of our solutions.
 We enable our clients to scale the use of Flywire to an unlimited number of customers with favorable unit economics.
-In 2020, we enabled over \$7.7 billion of total payment volume across more than 130 currencies.
+In 2020, we enabled over \$7.5 billion of total payment volume across more than 130 currencies.

 The value of our Flywire Advantage has been recognized, with global financial institutions and technology providers choosing to form channel partnerships with us.
-Our channel partners include financial institutions such as ; payment providers such as ; and software companies that serve as the core systems in our verticals such as in education and in healthcare.
+Our channel partners include financial institutions such as Bank of America Corporation; payment providers such as China UnionPay Co.
+Ltd.; and software companies that serve as the core systems in our verticals such as Ellucian Company, L.P. in education and in healthcare.
 These partnerships promote organic referral and lead generation opportunities and enhance our indirect sales strategy.